 Off-campus housing in an apartment is the most popular housing choice among ECULA students.
 You can either rent an apartment alone or share expenses with a roommate.
 Renting an apartment includes signing a contract that may be difficult to break; each apartment complex has its own rules concerning contracts.
 Please note that you will need local bank account in order to rent an apartment.
+For more information about local apartment complexes, please see the Survival Guide (page 17).

 On-campus housing in the dorms is convenient but expensive.
-However, one benefit of living in the dorms is that you will not have to worry about utilities, internet, or other added expenses.
-You also don't have worry about getting to campus because you are already there!
-You will need to purchase a meal plan in addition to your housing costs.
+You will also need to purchase a meal plan in addition to your housing costs.
 In most cases, you will share a room with another person; bathrooms and living spaces are communal.
 Once you commit to living in a dorm, you will not be able to break your contract, so this is not a good option for students who want some flexibility in their living arrangements.
 If you do not pay your housing fees in a timely manner, you will be locked out of your room, so please pay close attention to deadlines.
 If you choose to live in the dorms, be sure to check your email for updates from Campus Living.